Advancing the Graphite Creek Deposit in Alaska, USA

 This profile is part of a paid investor education campaign.*

 Graphite One Resources Inc. (TSXV:GPH, OTCQX:GPHOF) is a Vancouver, British Columbia-based mineral exploration company focused on identifying, acquiring and exploring high-potential projects ready for rapid advancement in the graphite market.
 Graphite One has defined America’s largest high-quality graphite deposit, the Graphite Creek Deposit strategically located in Alaska with direct ocean access to the high-tech American hub and Asian markets.
+The company plans to develop the project into a vertically-integrated operation producing high-grade coated spherical graphite (CSG) for the electric vehicle lithium-ion battery market.

 The company’s naturally occurring STAX (Spheroidal, Thin, Aggregate and eXpanded) graphite offers an advantage when it comes to creating graphite for lithium-ion battery, energy storage and mobile technology manufacturers.
 The burgeoning technology-grade graphite market is only beginning to open up as green technology takes more precedence globally.